raspberrychris/paddleboardmaster/content/post/atoll-inflatable-stand-up-paddle-board.md

 The included pump is a decent quality high pressure pump as well so you can get the inflation done in no time.
 A lot of competitors will sometimes cut costs on the pump if they include it, but this doesn’t seem to be the case with the Atoll Inflatable Paddle Board.

-Atoll say that the board is perfect for Fishing, Surfing, Meditation and Exploring and we would agree with this, with it being a lighter board
+Atoll say that the board is perfect for Fishing, Surfing, Meditation and Exploring and we would agree with this, with it being a lighter board.